PratheeshBennet92/Coordinator/README.md

 ## How to use?
 You can drag and place the Coordinator.framework in your application and create the coordinators and take care of the navigations and presentations.

+#### MainCoordinator
 MainCoordinators conforms to MainCoordinateClient protocol and decorates the MainCoordinatorDecorator that manages the child coordinators which inturn manages the rootview, navigations and presentations.

-#### MainCoordinator
 ```
 class MainCoordinator: MainCoordinateClient {
   var coordinator: MainCoordinatorDecorator!
   required init() {}
   func setRoot() {
-   // set rootview
+  let childCoordinator = ViewCoordinator<YourViewController>(self.coordinator.navigationController, delegate: self)
+  childCoordinator.setRoot()
+  self.coordinator.addChildCoordinator(childCoordinator)
   }
 }

+```
+#### ChildCoordinator
+Each child coordinator is an instance of generic class ViewCoordinator.
+The child coordinators manages the navigations and presentations where as main coordinator manages the child coordinators.
+Each child coordinator is spawned by its parent main coordinator.

+```
 extension MainCoordinator: YourViewControllerCoordinatorDelegate {
   func push(_ coordinator: CoordinatorClient?) {
+  let childCoordinator = ViewCoordinator<YourNextViewController>(self.coordinator.navigationController, delegate: self)
+  childCoordinator.push()
+  self.coordinator.addChildCoordinator(childCoordinator)
   }
 }
 ```

-#### ChildCoordinator
+#### TabCoordinator

-```
-let childCoordinator = ViewCoordinator<YourViewController>(self.coordinator.navigationController, delegate: self)
-```
 In the case of tabbar based application the TabCoordinator conforms to TabCoordinateClient and decorates the TabCoordinatorDecorator that enables to set the window and manages the main coordinators associated with each tab.

-#### TabCoordinator
 ```
 class TabCoordinator: TabCoordinateClient {
   var coordinator: TabCoordinatorDecorator!